icons8/pichon-docs/docs/pichon-macOS.md

 ### Size and format

-Click on a photo to to choose its size and format:
+Click on a photo to choose its size and format:

 ### License